 - Lectionary – This class discusses the weekly lectionary texts, Sundays, 10 am.
 Contact David Smith or the church office for access to this virtual class.

-- We Make the Road by Walking – Mary Berry, Abi Bissette, Emily Durham and other members of the Scratch group lead a time of check-in and support, as well as a devotional, Sundays 8 pm.
+- SCRATCH – Mary Berry, Abi Bissette, Emily Durham and other members of the Scratch group lead a time of check-in and support, as well as a devotional, Sundays, 8 pm.
 Contact a class leader or the church office for access to this virtual class.

 CHILDREN AND YOUTH – ARE YOU CONNECTED?
 If you are not receiving a separate weekly email connecting you to FPC online activities for children and youth, contact John Weicher or Natalie Wolf to be added to the list.